yzhuo33/CentroidShiftPredictor/README.md

 python descriptor_generator.py
 ```

+`descriptor_generator.py` will automatically read `elements.xlsx` and `c_pounds.xlsx` to generate descriptors.
 After running, you will get a `.xlsx` file named `to_predict_relative_permittivity.xlsx`.
 In this file, the first column is your composition followed by 85 columns of descriptors.

 You also need to append another 13 structural descriptors to the compositional descriptors:
 - space group number